anasoid/docker-jmeter/README.md

 ## Features

 1. Smallest size with ~110MB.
-2. ARM64 architecture available, can be executed on oracle always free vm.
+2. ARM64 architecture available (only jvm 21), can be executed on oracle always free vm.
 2. Two versions: Native JMeter version and JMeter version with pre-configured plugin manager.
 3. Timeout for execution.
 After the timeout, docker will be stopped, even if test is not finished.
 This is helpful to force stop JMeter docker after a timeout.